wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-windows-winrm.md

 The Microsoft.Compute resource provider needs a URL to the secret inside the Key Vault while provisioning the VM.
 This enables the Microsoft.Compute resource provider to download the secret and create the equivalent certificate on the VM.

-*NOTE*: The URL of the secret needs to include the version as well.
+>[AZURE.NOTE]The URL of the secret needs to include the version as well.
 An example URL looks like below https://contosovault.vault.chinacloudapi.cn:443/secrets/contososecret/01h9db0df2cd4300a20ence585a6s7ve